- Patients on full dose anticoagulants, e.g. warfarin or heparin

 AETIOLOGY AND RISK FACTORS

-Non-traumatic epistaxis, like fractured neck of femur, is primarily a consequence of ageing.
+Non-traumatic epistaxis is primarily a consequence of ageing.
 With age, the nasal mucosa loses thickness and the ability to remain moist in the face of drying.
-Frequently, iaotrogenic drying (nasal oxygen), anticoagulation (warfarin) and minor trauma (nose blowing or picking) are enough to precipitate bleeding.
+Frequently, iatrogenic drying (nasal oxygen), medications (anticoagulants/antiplatelet drugs) and minor trauma (nose blowing or picking) are enough to precipitate bleeding.

-Traumatic epistaxis is usually due to bleeding from the anterior ethmoid arteries and usually settles soon after the initial blow.
-Intractable traumatic epistaxis is rare and may need urgent surgical ligation.
+Traumatic epistaxis may be due to bleeding from the anterior ethmoidal artery, and usually settles soon after the initial blow.
+Intractable traumatic epistaxis is rare and may need urgent anterior ethmoidal artery ligation.

-Rarer causes include neoplasm, coagulopathy and hereditary haemorrhagic telangiectasia (HHT).
+Rare causes include sinonasal neoplasms, coagulopathy and hereditary haemorrhagic telangiectasia (HHT).

 The real relationship between hypertension and epistaxis isn't clear.
-Many patients with otherwise normal blood pressure probably undergo a sympathetic response during a nosebleed.
-For others, pre-existing high blood pressure may prolong bleeding.
+Many patients with otherwise normal blood pressure probably undergo a sympathetic response during a nosebleed, and can be erroneously diagnosed with high blood pressure.

 Immediate and overnight management